 A typical year features 25+ films, with a number of showings a day at the host cinemas; find the full programme and other details at the official website.

-I don’t have dates for the 2023 edition at the time of writing; the 2022 edition ran from April 26th to May 5th.
+I don’t have dates for 2024 yet.
+For the record, the last edition ran from April 18th to April 27th.

 You normally buy your tickets at the cinemas or the Votiv Kino website.